a. Locale W1

 The mountainous terrain on the western margin of Lakes Winooski, beyond the above map area, is a region with relatively deep valleys draining the eastern flank of the Green Mountain front range.
 Scabby Terrain patches and stagnant ice deposits are mapped on VCGI in the floors of many of these valleys with drainage extending downslope to deltaic deposits associated with Lakes Winooski and/or Mansfield.
 These features are interpreted as “Disconnections” of ice masses in these deep valleys, a “Glacier Dynamic” feature whereby the penetration of standing water at the Lake Winooski level along the western perimeter of this water body resulted in separation and isolation of ice masses in these valleys.
 The T4 and T5 ice margins are discussed in more detail below in regard to the Winooski and Lamoille basins.

 VCGI mapping provides evidence marking the receding ice margin of the ice mass in the Winooski Basin headwaters, including the Stevens Branch near the outlet prior to the development of Lake Winooski.
 The Winooski sublobe abutted against substantial upland terrain.
-For example, east of Marshfield
+For example, east of Marshfield.

 The maps below illustrate the T4-T5 time, showing flowlines and associated Disconnections: